simonbreiter/mathammer/CONTRIBUTING.md

 ```bash
 yarn dev
 ```
-This will start webpack and jest.
+This will start webpack, jest and makes documentation available on [localhost:4001](http://localhost:4001).

 ## How to contribute
 Clone the project and work only on feature branches.
 Never work on master.
 If your feature is ready to be merge create a pull request.